App Design Cost: What to Expect From UI/UX Design Vendors

-When we want to buy a car, we can easily learn its exact price just by looking at a price tag, but we rarely think about how much it costs to design and produce that car.
-The situation with app design is quite similar: clients have some budget allocation and expect to receive an app prototype within this amount, but they don’t know how many design iterations and tests the project would go through before designers come up with a suitable solution.
+When we want to buy a car, we can easily learn its exact price just by looking at a price tag.
+But we rarely think about how much it costs to design and produce that car.
+The situation with app development costs is quite similar: clients have some budget allocation and expect to receive an app prototype within this amount, but they don’t know how many design iterations and tests the project would go through before designers come up with a suitable solution.

 Not all projects are the same, and there is no one-size-fits-all design process.
 Still, design is definitely much more than “drawing” in Figma.
 It consists of many steps and depends on many variables that are difficult to foresee.